-Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions and research dissemination
+Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions & research dissemination

-The funding is granted for either (a) the costs incurred as part of an artistic production, or (b) the costs incurred in the dissemination of your work in Artistic Research.
+The funding is granted for either (a) the costs incurred as part of a production in Artistic Research, or (b) the costs incurred in the dissemination of work in Artistic Research.
 These can include, for example, for (a) renting of an event/performance/exhibition space for a specific production or dissemination, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) costs incurred for active participation in a conference/symposium, such as conference fees, accommodation, and travel.
 The production can have members from outside of Uniarts Helsinki.
 Given the limited amount (the total budget of approximately 5.000 euros in this call), we kindly ask you to keep the applied sum on a moderate level.
 The applicant is responsible for managing all possible taxes and side costs involved (within the sum granted).
 For applicants who are salaried at Uniarts, the costs may be handled as reimbursement and not as grant due to taxation reasons.

 The online application form is available HERE

 The decisions regarding the grants are made by CfARs Steering Group, that consists of members from each Academy in the Uniarts Helsinki.
-Applications that are sent in late will not be considered.
+Late applications will not be considered.
 The decision regarding grant recipients is scheduled to be made by the middle of October.

 More information: Michaela Bränn